Glossary

 /ˈmɪθɪk • məʊd/ ◊ noun

-Sincere participatory enactment within nebulous patterns of significance, where meaning is arises via poetic attunement and direct resonance.
-Mythic-mode represents an alternative to machine-mode optimisation, restoring access to meaning, agency, and participation in sacred stories.
+“Sincere participatory enactment within nebulous patterns of significance, where meaning arises via poetic attunement and direct resonance.”
+Offers an alternative to machine-mode optimization, restoring access to meaning, agency, and participation in sacred narratives.
+Also denotes the highest difficulty level in games.

-See: hermetic, machine-mode, mythopoetic, soul, Life, infinite game, infinite player,
+See: hermetic, machine mode, mythopoetic, soul, life, infinite game, infinite player

 Black mana